Yueby/QuickAction/README.md

 - Maximum 8 buttons per page
 - Automatic pagination for categories with many actions
 - Dynamic button allocation (back button, actions, next page button)

+### Visual State Indicators
+- **Checked Actions**: Display a colored left border to indicate "on" state
+- **Unchecked Actions**: Display a gray left border with reduced opacity for "off" state
+- **No State**: Actions without state management don't show border indicators
+- **Hidden Actions**: Actions can be dynamically hidden based on context

 ### Background Display
 - The circular interface captures the background content behind it to create a seamless visual effect